DD2443-Lab-Group18/DD2443-LAB2-Java-Parallel-Sorting/REPORT.md

 > it can lead to the deadlock where child tasks are waiting for parent tasks to finish,
 > but the parent tasks are waiting for the child tasks to complete.

+> Additionally, we parallelize only the left branch of recursive calls
+> to minimize contention and reduce the overhead associated with parallelizing both subtasks.
+> As a result, the performance is improved by roughly 30%.

 ## Task 4: ForkJoinPoolSort

 Source file: